Standardized test: Machine and human scoring

 Since the latter part of the 20th century, large-scale standardized testing has been shaped in part, by the ease and low cost of grading of multiple-choice tests by computer.
 Most national and international assessments are not fully evaluated by people.

 People are used to score items that are not able to be scored easily by computer (such as essays).
 For example, the Graduate Record Exam is a computer-adaptive assessment that requires no scoring by people except for the writing portion.

 Human scoring is relatively expensive and often variable, which is why computer scoring is preferred when feasible.
 For example, some critics say that poorly paid employees will score tests badly.
 Agreement between scorers can vary between 60 and 85 percent, depending on the test and the scoring session.
 For large-scale tests in schools, some test-givers pay to have two or more scorers read each paper; if their scores do not agree, then the paper is passed to additional scorers.

 Though the process is more difficult than grading multiple-choice tests electronically, essays can also be graded by computer.
 In other instances, essays and other open-ended responses are graded according to a pre-determined assessment rubric by trained graders.
 For example, at Pearson, all essay graders have four-year university degrees, and a majority are current or former classroom teachers.

 Use of rubrics for fairness

-Using a rubric is meant to increase fairness when the student's performance is evaluated.
+Using a rubric is meant to increase fairness when the test taker's performance is evaluated.
 In standardized testing, measurement error (a consistent pattern of errors and biases in scoring the test) is easy to determine in standardized testing.
+When the score depends upon the graders' individual preferences, then test takers' grades depend upon who grades the test.

+Standardized tests also remove grader bias in assessment.
+Research shows that teachers create a kind of self-fulfilling prophecy in their assessment of test takers, granting those they anticipate will achieve with higher scores and giving those who they expect to fail lower grades.
 In non-standardized assessment, graders have more individual discretion and therefore are more likely to produce unfair results through unconscious bias.
-When the score depends upon the graders' individual preferences, then students' grades depend upon who grades the test.
-Standardized tests also remove teacher bias in assessment.
-Research shows that teachers create a kind of self-fulfilling prophecy in their assessment of students, granting those they anticipate will achieve with higher scores and giving those who they expect to fail lower grades.

 Using scores for comparisons

-There are two types of standardized test score interpretations: a norm-referenced score interpretation or a criterion-referenced score interpretation.
+There are two types of test score interpretations: a norm-referenced score interpretation or a criterion-referenced score interpretation.